 Sometimes, less is more.
 The simplest way to refine your chart is by eliminating any information not relevant to your audience.
 It may feel uncomfortable at first — we’re often conditioned to believe that an abundance of information is always desirable.
 However, bear in mind that your data isn’t lost forever.
 You can retain the deleted detail in an appendix, ready to be referenced as needed.

-For instance, when presenting solely on the impact of wind for energy production, we could create a chart with all irrelevant series removed:
+For example, if we’re focusing only on the impact of wind on energy production, we could create a chart with all unrelated data removed:

 Separate

-When we want to exhibit each renewable energy source individually, we could create a slide for each energy source, similar to what we did for wind.
-But what if we want to compare the trend across all five energy sources simultaneously?
+If we want to show each renewable energy source separately, we could create a slide for each one, like we did for wind.
+But what if we want to compare the trends across all five energy sources at once?

-There’s an influential technique that allows you to fragment a visualization into smaller units and arrange them side by side, enabling you to see the bigger picture.
-This is known as a ‘small multiple’ chart.
+One effective way to do this is by breaking the chart into smaller sections and placing them side by side.
+This approach, known as a ‘small multiple’ chart, allows us to see the overall trends more easily.
 Here’s our chart, broken down into small multiples for easier comparison:

-Our small multiple presents an abundance of information to our audience.
-Yet, it does so in an organized manner that simplifies interpretation.
-Frequently known as a panel chart, a small multiple is akin to a table of charts.
-It takes multiple charts, shrinks them, and displays numerous versions neatly side-by-side.
-This technique is adaptable to almost any chart type and proves particularly useful for bar charts, line charts, dot plots, and scatterplots.
+Our small multiple provides our audience with a lot of information, but it does so in an organized way that makes it easier to understand.
+Often called a panel chart, a small multiple is like a table of charts.
+It takes several charts, shrinks them, and arranges them neatly side by side.
+This technique works well for almost any chart type, especially bar charts, line charts, dot plots, and scatterplots.

-So, when you’re faced with an overwhelming chart, ask yourself whether you can deconstruct it into smaller pieces that each present a unique aspect of your data exceptionally well.
+When faced with an overwhelming chart, ask yourself if you can break it into smaller pieces, each highlighting a unique part of your data.

 Calculate

-Occasionally, the data we possess isn’t necessarily what our audience needs to see.
-In our initial chart, we’re displaying each energy source as its own series.
-What if our goal is to determine and present the total energy amount in billion kilowatthours produced by renewable energy sources since 1991?
-Performing a relatively simple calculation can drastically reduce the series count and allow you to present the data that truly matters.
+Sometimes, the data we have isn’t exactly what our audience needs to see.
+In our initial chart, we display each energy source as a separate series.
+But what if our goal is to show the total energy produced by renewable sources in billion kilowatthours since 1991?
+A simple calculation can reduce the number of series and help present the data that truly matters:

-This chart discards unnecessary details, revealing the significant increase in renewable energy production since 1991.
-It’s a shining example of how the right calculation can unlock the true value of your data.
+This chart removes unnecessary details, highlighting the significant increase in renewable energy production since 1991.
+It’s a great example of how the right calculation can reveal the true value of your data.

 As you continue your data storytelling journey, remember the power of the ESCape method.
-It can guide you to more effective visualizations and empower your audience with clear, actionable insights.
+It can help you create more effective visuals and give your audience clear, actionable insights.

 To learn more about data storytelling and other learning opportunities related to data communication, check out our scheduled workshops or contact us to set up a special class.